CFL on CBC

-CFL on CBC was a presentation of Canadian Football League football aired on CBC Television.
+CFL on CBC is a presentation of Canadian Football League football aired on CBC Television.
 CBC held broadcast rights for the CFL from 1952 to 2007.
 The exclusive broadcasting rights for the league moved to TSN starting from the 2008 CFL season.

 Schedule

 The broadcast schedule changed several times in its history, but in the final years of the run, CBC showed a game every Saturday.
 CBC also showed the Labour Day Classic, a Labour Day Monday CFL Doubleheader which always featuring the Toronto Argonauts versus the Hamilton Tiger-Cats and the Edmonton Eskimos versus the Calgary Stampeders.
 The CFL on CBC also showed the Thanksgiving Day Classic (Monday) doubleheader.
 From 1991 until 2007, the CBC had exclusive coverage of all playoff games and the Grey Cup Championship Game.

 The CFL on CBC ended its run on November 25, 2007, airing the 95th Grey Cup from the Rogers Centre in Toronto, Ontario, after which the CFL left broadcast television and signed a six-year contract with cable network TSN.
 The CFL granted a no-bid extension to the TSN contract in 2013 (and has offered additional no-bid extensions since then), after which the CBC announced it would no longer pursue professional sports broadcasting rights of any kind.
+In 2025, the CFL indicated it had no intention of letting the CBC nor any other traditional broadcaster ever bid for CFL rights again, stating it had inserted right of first refusal into its contract with TSN in perpetuity.